LambethFoodbank/foodbankapp/docs/table-components.md

     columnVisibility,
   },
   onColumnVisibilityChange: setColumnVisibility,
-};
+});
 ```

-To disable columns from the Show/Hide menu, we use the toggleableHeaders prop on the `<MaterialTable />` component,
-paired with the column-specific `visibleInShowHideMenu` option.
-This is done inside the same method that maps original headers to MRT columns (`mapHeadersToMRTColumns()`).
+We do not use the default `Show/Hide Menu` in the MRT library, mainly because of its limitations regarding column
+groups (e.g. toggling multiple columns through a single handler).
+To some extent, these drawbacks are specific to the
+library version we are currently using (v2.3.0).
+Given this situation, we opted for our own `ColumnTogglePopup` component, which interacts with MRT's `visibility` state.

 There is a noteworthy distinction between the different header props that are passed to the `<MaterialTable />`
 component:

 - `headerKeysAndLabels` - all headers that are passed to the table, including those that are hidden
-- `toggleableHeaders` - headers that can be toggled in the Show/Hide menu
+- `toggleableHeaders` - headers that can be toggled in the Show/Hide menu (both individual and belonging to column
+  groups)
+- `columnGroups` - groups of headers that can be toggled on/off through a single handler (e.g. the `referral details`
+  key handles the `referral agency`, `referrer name`, `phone` and `email` fields)
 - `defaultShownHeaders` - headers that are shown by default (some of which **may not** be available in the Show/Hide
   menu)